Asian Australians: Bamboo ceiling

 The bamboo ceiling is a term used to describe the barriers that prevent Asian Australians from achieving leadership positions in the workplace.
 Despite making up 9.3 percent of the Australian labour force, Asian Australians are significantly underrepresented in senior executive positions, with only 4.9 percent achieving these roles.
 This disparity is often attributed to unconscious bias and discrimination within the workplace.

 Disparities among Asian Australians

 There are social and economic disparities among Asian Australians.
 While Asian Australians are over-represented in high-performing schools and university courses, some ethnic groups face challenges.
 For example, Cambodian Australians have lower rates of educational qualifications and higher participation in semi-skilled and unskilled occupations compared to the general Australian population.
 Laotian Australians also have lower rates of higher non-school qualifications and higher unemployment rates compared to the total Australian population.

 Vietnamese Australians have slightly lower participation in the labour force and higher unemployment rates compared to the national average.
-Hmong Australians have historically had high unemployment rates and a large proportion in unskilled factory jobs, though this has improved somewhat in recent years.
+Hmong Australians have historically had high unemployment rates and a large proportion in unskilled factory jobs, though in 2010 it had reportedly improved somewhat in recent years.
 In contrast, Bangladeshi Australians have higher educational levels and a higher participation in skilled managerial, professional, or trade occupations compared to the total Australian population.